Engoo Blog Travel & Fun

 A pair of hands cutting an onion into small pieces

 Cooking often involves lots of cutting.
-However, there are different ways to cut things.
+But there are different words depending on the kind of cutting you're doing.

 Dice